Updated: March 12, 2026 5 minutes Published: March 17, 2025

 • Legacy system integration.
 You may still be using outdated systems in your processes.
 To implement manufacturing data analytics smoothly, use middleware and APIs.

 • Talent gap in AI and data science.
 Finding experienced AI and big data analytics professionals can be challenging.
 Solution?
 Handle skill gap analysis, upskill your current employees if possible, or consider outsourcing AI development tasks.
+Platforms like Palantir Foundry, AWS IoT SiteWise, Sight Machine, and Microsoft Azure AI are common starting points for manufacturers building their first AI analytics layer.

 • Change management and adoption.
 Your employees may fear job displacement or simply be hesitant to adopt AI.
 To avoid resistance, communicate the benefits of AI transparently, involve workers in the implementation process, and provide hands-on training.